 Our parent Governors are Wendy Mumford and Natasha Harrington-Benton.

-Our Foundation Governors are Richard Tanton, Mark Treliving, Rev Barbara Steadman-Allen, and Emma Furlonger.
+Our Foundation Governors are Richard Tanton, Mark Treliving, Rev Barbara Steadman-Allen, Fran Flamminger and Emma Furlonger.

-Nicola Angus (Deputy Head Teacher), and Leisa Sleat (Business Manager) also attend Governor meetings as Associate Governors (no voting rights).
+Mike Flowers (Deputy Head Teacher), Tom Livingston, (Deputy Head Teacher) and Caryl Hodgson (Business Manager) also attend Governor meetings as Associate Governors (no voting rights).

 Our Clerk is Deborah Mansfield.